csj9703/2D-RPG/project/project/README.txt

 To run the GUI version:

-javac Main.java
+in ../project/project> javac -d bin -cp bin src\launcher\Main.java

-java Main
+in ../project/project> java -cp .:bin:/*.class launcher.Main (for Windows change ":" to ";")

 To run the Textversion:

-javac TextMain.java
+in ../project/project> javac -d bin -cp bin src\launcher\TextMain.java

-java TextMain
+in ../project/project> java -cp .:bin:/*.class launcher.TextMain (for Windows change ":" to ";")